Understanding The Mental Health Impact Of Infertility

 Recognizing the cue (feeling stressed or upset) and the reward (temporary comfort) can help in devising a new, healthier routine in response to the cue (such as meditation or a short walk) that leads to a similar reward (feeling comforted or distracted).

-Reclaiming control through desired behaviors
+Reclaiming control through emotional detachment and desired behaviors

 Infertility can make it seem as though you've lost control over your life.
 It may be helpful to remember that you have the power to regain control through desired behaviors.
 In other words, you may not be able to control infertility, but you can control how you react to it.